furkanayilmaz/Instant-Messenger-Client/README.md

 To order to close the connection or leave you will need to type

-For Client Connection: SERVER - END
+For Client Connection: END
-For People Who is Connected: CLIENT - END
+For People Who is Connected: END

 ## Improvements & Fixes